rjenez/w251-final-project-livestalk/README.md

 the drone flies with real time updates being shown on a map.

 Files:
-- [Readme.md](./Readme.md) This file with all the detail for setting up and running the training.
+- [Readme.md](./Readme.md) This file with all the detail for setting up and running the training
 - [rtmp](./rtmp) Directory containing the RTMP server container to get live video streams
-- [yolov5](./yolov5) Directory containing the Yolov5 container, training scripts and object detect using yolov5 for the RTMP stream from the drone.
+- [yolov5](./yolov5) Directory containing the Yolov5 container, training scripts and object detect using yolov5 for the RTMP stream from the drone
-- [test_map](./test_map) Directory containing the imagery field of view calculator, exif and xml parser, and map generation script used to generate the final UI.
+- [test_map](./test_map) Directory containing the imagery field of view calculator, image exif and xml parser, and map generation script used to generate the final UI